Time control: Bronstein delay

 The Bronstein delay (named after David Bronstein, its inventor), like increment, adds a fixed amount of time after each move, but no more than the amount of time spent to make the move.
 For example, if the delay is ten seconds and a player uses ten or more seconds for a move, ten seconds are added after they complete their move.
 If the player uses five seconds, only those five seconds are returned to the clock.
 This ensures that the main time left on the clock can never increase even if a player makes fast moves.
 As with increment, under FIDE and US Chess rules, the delay time is applied to the first move.

 Bronstein delay and Simple delay are very similar, but not equal.
-In Bronstein delay the amount of time is added after the move has been made; this distinction may be crucial when a player is running out of time.
+The difference is that with Bronstein delay the amount of time shown on the clock is the amount of time allowed to make the next move, while with Simple delay the delay is not included.
+Eg with a 30 seconds delay, and 35 seconds to make a move with Bronstein delay the clock would show 35 while with simple delay it would show 5.
+In terms of how much time a player is allotted during a game they are mathematically equivalent.
 The advantage of the Bronstein delay is that the player can easily see how much time is remaining without mentally adding the delay to the main clock.
-The advantage of the simple delay is that the player can always tell whether the delay time or the main time is counting down.
+The advantage of Simple delay is that the player can always tell whether the delay time or the main time is counting down.

 The simple delay is the form of delay most often used in the United States, while the Bronstein delay is more often used in most other countries.